 Key takeaways

-Sea moss supplements could contain excessively high levels of iodine and possibly heavy metals like arsenic; pregnant women, people taking certain medications, and other vulnerable populations should avoid taking them or only use them with caution under the supervision of a healthcare provider.
+Sea moss supplements might contain high levels of iodine and heavy metals like arsenic.
+Pregnant women, people taking certain medications, and other vulnerable populations should only use them under the supervision of a healthcare provider.

 You’ve probably eaten seaweed as part of your favorite sushi dish before or even snacked on a package of dried seaweed from the shelf of your local health food store.
 But if you’ve heard a few on-trend health influencers talking up the benefits of dietary sea moss and wondered if you missed something, you’re not alone: sea moss has been making the rounds in some nutritional health circles.
 Still, it hasn’t gone quite as mainstream as nori, the type of seaweed used most often in sushi and snack foods.

-Some people, though—particularly women—have started adding sea moss to their diets as a powder or tablet supplement.
+Some people, particularly women, have started adding sea moss to their diets as a powder or tablet supplement.
 Some even add sea moss gel to their smoothies!
 Why?
-Because the superfood contains a lot of nutrients, some of which are especially beneficial for women, like folate, calcium, and iodine.
+Because the superfood contains a lot of essential nutrients, some of which are especially beneficial for women, like folate, calcium, and iodine.
 It may also boost your immune system, gut health, libido, and overall health.

+But should taking Irish moss be a part of your daily routine?
 Like many other nutritional supplements, sea moss hasn’t been well-researched, and its true benefits, if any, are still unknown.
-Here’s what the experts do know about sea moss: seven potential health benefits for women, who should avoid it, and how much to take if you decide to give it a try.
+Here’s what the experts do know about sea moss, including eight potential health benefits for women, who should avoid it, and how much to take if you decide to give it a try.

 1. High in nutrients

-According to the U.S. Department of Agriculture (USDA), red algae like sea moss are rich in many different vitamins and minerals, including vitamin C, iron, vitamin A, magnesium, zinc, potassium, and iodine.
+According to the U.S. Department of Agriculture (USDA), red seaweed like sea moss has a robust nutrient profile.
+It is rich in many different vitamins and minerals, including vitamin C, iron, vitamin A, magnesium, zinc, potassium, iodine, and omega-3 fatty acids.

 Nutrients in sea moss |